DataDog/datadog-cloudfoundry-buildpack/README.md

 First, you will have to [install the Meta Buildpack](https://github.com/cf-platform-eng/meta-buildpack#how-to-install-the-meta-buildpack).
 This enables apps to use decorator buildpacks.
 Follow the instructions to get the buildpack and upload it if you don't already have it.

 ### Upload the Datadog Cloud Foundry Buildpack
-Download the latest Datadog [build pack release] (https://cloudfoundry.datadoghq.com/datadog-cloudfoundry-buildpack/datadog-cloudfoundry-buildpack-latest.zip).
+Download the latest Datadog [build pack release](https://cloudfoundry.datadoghq.com/datadog-cloudfoundry-buildpack/datadog-cloudfoundry-buildpack-latest.zip).
 After you download the zipfile, you will have to upload it to Cloud Foundry environment.

 ```shell
 cf create-buildpack datadog-cloudfoundry-buildpack datadog-cloudfoundry-buildpack.zip 99 --enable